Concepts

 Lowering your TACoS by increasing organic sales and optimizing PPC is good practice.
 However, a TACoS of less than 3% means you might be underutilizing your PPC.
 Here is why:

-(a) Stifling experimentation: If you over-optimize on KWs instead of experimenting with new KWs and bids, then you might be losing out on sales through ads.
+1. Stifling experimentation: If you over-optimize on KWs instead of experimenting with new KWs and bids, then you might be losing out on sales through ads.

-(b) Not spending on enough ASINs: If you don’t spend enough on the top-selling ASINs, you’re not using Ads to its full potential.
+2. Not spending on enough ASINs: If you don’t spend enough on the top-selling ASINs, you’re not using ads to their full potential.
 Additionally, you should keep experimenting with creating new hero products.
+Learn more about using targeted ASINs to boost sales and take your Amazon business to the next level.

-(c) Not bidding high enough to get impressions: Are you losing most impressions, to keep TACoS low?
+3. Not bidding high enough to get impressions: Are you losing most impressions, to keep TACoS low?
 That might be a wrong strategy, and a TACoS lower than 3% signals you to improve advertising aggressiveness.

 TACoS Trends